Himanshu-Jorwal/Custom-Projectile/README.md

 2) Make desirable changes
 3) Run ./gradlew build in terminal
 4) Dowload [Fabric Loader](https://fabricmc.net/use/installer/) for Minecraft 1.21.4
-5) Copy The TrackFPS.jar file from 'build/libs' folder and paste it to 'appdata/roaming/minecraft/mods'
+5) Copy The Lance.jar file from 'build/libs' folder and paste it to 'appdata/roaming/minecraft/mods'
 6) Copy The FabricAPI jar file from 'Mod Files' folder and paste it to 'appdata/roaming/minecraft/mods'
 7) Run Minecraft 1.21.4